NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 - interstitial nephritis, etc.

-Refalgin / Refalgin is a new approach in the treatment of diseases related to stomach acids
+Refalgin is a new approach to treating diseases related to stomach acids

 - For ulcers: builds a protective layer that protects the stomach lining

-- In GERD – builds a natural mechanical barrier that blocks the entry of stomach contents into the esophagus
+- In GERD – it builds a natural mechanical barrier that blocks the entry of gastric contents into the esophagus

 Alginic acid | 365 mg |